 - TorGuard — VPN with dedicated IPs and French servers

 Given all the online surveillance that can be carried out, as well as the cybercrime figures, the first factor you should look at is the level of VPN security.
 By choosing one with good security, you’ll keep yourself hidden from surveillance and protected from online threats.

-Your online privacy is also important, but isn’t ensured just by having good security.
-You need to make sure the provider has a bullet-proof no-logs policy.
+Your online privacy is also important but isn’t ensured just by having good security.
+You need to pick the best privacy VPN: One with a bullet-proof no-logs policy.
 With that, none of your online activities will be recorded, meaning that even if authorities were to ask for them, there would be nothing to hand over.

 The VPN’s server network is something else to keep in mind.
 This is one instance where it’s OK to be greedy.
 The more servers there are in the network, the easier it will be for you to get around blocks, including geoblocks.

 Let’s say you want to access Netflix U.S. Unless you’re in the country, you’ll only be able to access the Netflix France library.
 A VPN will help you get a U.S. IP address and spoof your way into the U.S. library.